gvwilson/thirdbit/src/fiction/santas/index.md

 "Well, ain't you the lucky ones?" the santa boomed, a twinkle in his eye.
-"Us happenin' along just now an' all.
+"Us happenin' to be in the neighborhood just now.
-Coulda been mighty dicey there, mighty dicey indeed."
+Coulda been mighty dicey otherwise, mighty dicey indeed."

 "We were doin' all right," Santa Greenwood muttered sullenly.